How Vibration Amplification Works: Phase, Pyramids

 Step 3 — Building the Vibration Spectrum

 Once the pyramid decomposition is computed for every frame of the video, the algorithm has a time series of phase values at each spatial location, for each scale and orientation in the pyramid.
 A surface vibrating at 25 Hz will produce a phase time series that oscillates at 25 Hz.
-The amplitude of that oscillation in the phase domain is proportional to the physical displacement amplitude of the surface at that point.
+The amplitude of that oscillation in the phase domain is related to the physical displacement amplitude of the surface at that point.

 To identify which frequencies are present in the motion, the algorithm applies a Fast Fourier Transform to each of these phase time series — exactly the same FFT that a vibration analyst applies to an accelerometer time signal.
 The result is a vibration spectrum, but one that exists at every pixel simultaneously.
-This is the spatial resolution that a point sensor fundamentally cannot provide: not one spectrum per measurement point, but a continuous spatial map of vibration frequency content across the entire field of view.
+This is the spatial resolution that a point sensor fundamentally cannot provide: not one spectrum per measurement point, but a spatial map of vibration frequency content across the entire field of view.

 Step 4 — Selecting the Frequency Band

-With the full motion spectrum available spatially, the algorithm applies a temporal bandpass filter to the phase time series at each location.
+With the full motion spectrum available, the algorithm applies a temporal bandpass filter to the phase time series at each location.
 The analyst selects a frequency range — for example, 10 Hz to 50 Hz to cover a machine's fundamental and second harmonic, or a narrow band around a known resonance peak.
 The filter suppresses phase variations outside that range: low-frequency structural drift, rigid body motion, and high-frequency noise are removed.
 What remains is the phase signal corresponding exclusively to motion at the frequencies of interest.

 This step maps directly onto classical vibration analysis.
 Selecting a frequency band in the phase domain is the same operation as focusing on a specific region of an accelerometer spectrum.
 The difference is that the filter operates simultaneously on every pixel in the spatial field, preserving the full structural distribution of the vibration energy at the selected frequencies.